Solution · Copyright detection

 Audio reuse and transcoding

-Music, podcast clips, and voice-over reappear inside other uploads after format conversion or pitch-shifting.
-You need fingerprinting that survives the transform, not exact-match audio hashing.
+Music, podcast clips, and voice-over reappear inside other uploads after format conversion, re-encoding, or repackaging.
+You need fingerprinting that survives common transforms, not exact-match audio hashing.

 Image asset republishing